JonathanWThom/quack/README.md

 X 1.
 From the command line, I can log a [280 character] message.
 Save to s3 bucket or local file.

-2. I can encrypt the message with a key I set.
+X 2.
+I can encrypt the message with a key I set.

 3. I can change my encryption key if I know the old one.